 Religious studies employs many methodologies, such as the theological, philosophical, historical, ethical, literary, psychological, socioeconomic and anthropological.
 Exploring religion is inherently interdisciplinary; we consider the interconnections in all our courses and require one explicitly interdisciplinary course for the major.
 We emphasize careful interpretation of significant works from a variety of religious and ethical traditions.
-Our faculty offer courses in diverse areas of study including Biblical Studies, Christianity/theology, Islamic Studies, Tibetan and Himalayan Religions, Ethics and Comparative Religion.
 Our global context includes the West, the Middle East, the Far East, Latin America and indigenous peoples.
 The formats for learning emphasize seminar discussions, supplemented with individual reading and writing and student collaboration, lectures, role-playing, film analysis and internships for social service and social action.

-The careers our majors enter upon after graduation, often after circuitous journeys, are quite diverse — teaching, law, service and social work, the ministry, counseling, religious education, art, business, government and non-governmental organizations.
+The careers our graduates pursue after graduation, often after circuitous journeys, are quite diverse— teaching, law, service and social work, the ministry, counseling, religious education, art, business, government and non-governmental organizations.